mailcow/mailcow-dockerized-docs/docs/u_e-mailpiler-integration.md

     curl -o /usr/local/etc/piler/auth-mailcow.php https://raw.githubusercontent.com/patschi/mailpiler-mailcow-integration/master/auth-mailcow.php
     ```

+3. Done!

-3. Then you need to re-login for changes to take effect.
-If it doesn't work, something's wrong with the API query itself.
+   Make sure to re-login with your IMAP credentials for changes to take effect.

+   If it doesn't work, most likely something's wrong with the API query itself.
 Consider debugging by sending manual API requests to the API.
+(Tip: Open `https://mail.domain.tld/api` on your instance)